DeanAyalon/dean-nginx/readme.md

 ### Containers
 Containers need to be set up with the following environment variable for nginx-proxy to route to them:
 - `VIRTUAL_HOST` with the value as the full domain to assign that service
-> ex.
-VIRTUAL_HOST=verdaccio.deanayalon.com
+> ex. `VIRTUAL_HOST=verdaccio.deanayalon.com`

 # Legacy
-## v1
+The legacy version uses a raw nginx image and a manual configuration file, which is **not** up to date with current server configuration.

-Version 1 uses a raw nginx image and a manual configuration file
+**Currently, the legacy version is DEPRECATED.** Development will continue if nginx-proxy is ever abandoned, for any reason. and a manual configuration is necessary.<br>

 ### Setup
 #### Certificates